-In this test, we analyze the capability of the A-model to predict the persistence of the condition FOG="NO" or the presence of the head of the fog events (FOG="YES").
+The A-model shows the performances on A_1YEAR+1 Test Set included in TABLE XIX, TABLE XX, and TABLE XXI.
+This test analyzes the capability of the A-model to predict the persistence of the condition FOG="NO" or the presence of the head of the fog events (FOG="YES").

-B. The B-model
+D. The B-model

-The B-classifier is an Artificial Neural Network (ANN) trained on the balanced B_FOG+1 dataset (obtained from FOG+1 set using the instances tagged by FOG="YES" and balancing the target class FOG+1 by using the WEKA filter SpreadSubsample).
+The B-classifier is an Artificial Neural Network (ANN) [28] trained on the balanced B_FOG+1 dataset (obtained from FOG+1 set using the instances tagged by FOG="YES" and balancing the target class FOG+1 by using the Weka filter SpreadSubsample).
 In this way, B_FOG+1 presents 696 records tagged by FOG+1="NO" and 696 records tagged by FOG+1="YES".